-I would not be writing this blog if we didn’t have LABRADORS!
 Coats and sweaters are GREAT if you have a short-haired or toy breed of dog.
-But Labs have the thickest coat there is—we call it a “double” coat amongst breeders, and you can find it described in the AKC Breed Standard.
+But Labradors, and other breeds, have the thickest coat there is—we call it a “double” coat amongst breeders, and you can find it described in the AKC Breed Standard.
 If you are curious about it, you can view the standard here:

 https://images.akc.org/pdf/breeds/standards/LabradorRetriever.pdf